Donate

 • Probably not the people shoehorned into it.

 There were many other fractured groups.
 Some academics stressed the changes in the world of work, the end of industry and to the loss of valued work roles.
 Others noted the unfair distribution of job roles and the way in which women were missing from so many of the histories of these places.
-I was left wondering whether we were sometimes mourning a model of industry that was deeply disempowering and patriarchal.
+I was left wondering why we were mourning a model of industry that was so deeply disempowering and patriarchal.
 Can we do no better than choose between giant top-down heavy industries or the precariat working in the fluid service service sector?
 Aren't there better ways of cooperating and of being productive than working for some anonymous corporation?

 Why local identities matter